triton-inference-server/server/docs/protocol/extension_model_configuration.md

 `$object` and `$array` refer to the fundamental JSON types. #optional indicates an optional JSON field.

-Triton exposes the model configuation endpoint at the following URL.
+Triton exposes the model configuration endpoint at the following URL.
 The versions portion of the URL is optional; if not provided Triton will return model configuration for the highest-numbered version of the model.